wy120303/webApp/README.md

 Shows the name of the website and a brief description of it.
 Also asks the user to log in or create an account.
 After logged in, the user will be directed to the home page.

 ### Home
-This page should have two butttoms for the users to click：1. post a ride； 2. seek for a ride.
-Upon clicking one buttom, the Home page should be redirected to the corresponding page.
+This page asks the user to log in.
+It also has two butttons for the users to click：1. post a ride； 2. seek for a ride.
+Upon clicking one buttom, the Home page should be redirected to the corresponding page if the user has been logged in.

 ### Post a Ride
 This page should allow the users to input their information, including date, time, departure city, destination, number of seats available, a share fee.
 These information has to be filled out, and there is also a space to leave optional comments.